RobolinkInc/doc-v2/docs/zumi/blockly/Junior/03-Screen/04-sleepy.md

 ##### Description

-Displays a face with sleepy eyes on Zumi's screen
+Displays Zumi's sleepy eyes on the screen.

 ##### Parameters